teltam/teltam.github.io/md/soft-dictionary-keys.md

 Here, the `dog_query` is a row vector with the first column set to 1 and the others 0.
 The 1 in the first column means we want the first key `dog`.
 If we wanted to pick `tiger`, we would set the last column to 1.

-The idea with the query matrix is that a row in that matrix is a binary selector of a particular column and each column is interpreted as the key we want to lookup.
+The idea with the `query` matrix is that a row in that matrix is a binary selector of a particular column in the `key` matrix, expressed as a matrix multiplication.
+Each column thus is interpreted as the key we want to lookup.
 Note how the column set to `1` is the index that matches the corresponding row in the `keys` matrix.
 Ie, the first column matches with the first row, the second column with the second row and so on.
 The column count must match the row count of the keys matrix.

 To perform the actual look up we simply multiply the `query`, `key` and `value` matrix using the rules of matrix multiplication,
 ```maths